marcnol/pyHiM/docs/source/getting_started/welcome.md

-pyHiM has specific modules (called features) that allow the user to:
+pyHiM has specific modules that allow the user to:

 - register nuclei and barcode images to remove or minimize drift.
 - segment nuclei